Monitoring and Evaluation

 Through these tools, we not only strengthen accountability for results, but we also contribute to global knowledge, learning by doing, and fostering knowledge exchange across agencies and institutions.

 All our public sector projects undergo some form of Impact Evaluation (IE) or assessment upon completion.
 For nearly one-third of the projects, an in-depth IE has been conducted, including using experimental or quasi-experimental methods.
-The IEs for these projects have been carried out by a recognized research entity with a track record of conducting statistically rigorous studies, including universities, research organizations such as the World Bank’s DIME initiative, International Food Policy Research Institute, regional technical organizations, or initiatives such as 3IE's expert roster.
+The IEs for these projects have been carried out by a recognized research entity with a track record of conducting statistically rigorous studies, including universities, research organizations such as the World Bank’s Development Impact Evaluation (DIME) initiative, International Food Policy Research Institute, regional technical organizations, or initiatives such as 3IE's expert roster.
 For the remaining projects, we consider alternate or more rapid methods to be sufficient.

 Rigorous Impact Evaluations Map